Big companies have the luxury of scale. When you sell millions of a product, even a few dollars per unit is a big product development budget.

 A decision to skip steps in the product development processes almost guarantees that all the work after this decision will need to be repeated.

-3 Cost reduction strategies that work in business
+Product development costs: 3 cost reduction strategy that works in business

 - Using true experts